Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Connect-AzureAD.md

 ```

 ### -LogLevel
 Specifies the log level.
-Valid values are Info, Error, Warning, None.
+The accdeptable values for this parameter are:

+- Info
+- Error
+- Warning
+- None

-Default level is Info.
+The default value is Info.

 ```yaml
 Type: LogLevel